Art History Faculty

 Contact via email: email@example.com

-Lori Boornazian Diel (Associate Professor) received her Ph.D. in Latin American Studies from Tulane University and a B.A. in Art History and Anthropology from Emory University.
+Lori Boornazian Diel (Associate Professor, Coordinator of Art History) received her Ph.D. in Latin American Studies from Tulane University and a B.A. in Art History and Anthropology from Emory University.
 A specialist in the pre- and post-conquest art of the Aztecs, Dr. Diel’s book, The Tira de Tepechpan: Negotiating Place under Aztec and Spanish Rule, was published by the University of Texas Press.
 She has also written articles on representations of women in Aztec art; these have been published in journals such as Ancient Mesoamerica and Res: Journal of Anthropology and Aesthetics.
 Supported by a grant through the Wenner-Gren Anthropological Foundation, her research on the Manuscript of a Dogging has been published in Ethnohistory and Arqueología Mexicana.
 She was recently a Summer Fellow at the Dumbarton Oaks Research Library and Collection, in support of a new project on the Codex Mexicanus, an Aztec pictorial manuscript created after the conquest.
 She teaches a variety of courses focused on the art of the ancient Americas, such as Art of Mesoamerica, Art of Ancient South America, Maya Art and Architecture, and Art of Mexico from 1500 to the present.

 Contact via email: firstname.lastname@example.org